St. Stephen's Basilica

 St. Stephen's Basilica (Szent István-bazilika [ˈsɛnt iʃtvaːn ˈbɒzilikɒ]) is a Roman Catholic basilica in Budapest, Hungary.
-It is named in honour of Stephen, the first King of Hungary (c 975–1038), whose right hand is housed in the reliquary.
-It was the sixth largest church building in Hungary before 1920.
+It is named in honour of Stephen, the first King of Hungary (c.
+975–1038), whose right hand is housed in the reliquary.

 Since the renaming of the primatial see, it has been the co-cathedral of the Roman Catholic Archdiocese of Esztergom-Budapest.
 Today, it is the third largest church building in present-day Hungary.
+It is the largest church in Budapest and a significant historical landmark within the city's UNESCO World Heritage Site Buffer Zone.